 Typically, I will find the bottoms (pants, skirts, leggings, shorts) that I want to bring and lay them on the bed.
 I then select at least two tops (blouses, tees, tanks, sweaters) that will match each of the bottoms.
 To plan more mix-and-match options, then check if each of the tops also can be paired with one of the other bottoms.

 Finally, add a few outer layers, such as jackets or cardigans, that will look great with the outfits you’ve laid out.
 By adding an outer layer to an outfit, you can easily transition it from one event to another for a fresh look.
 And, if you like to have a dress along, now would be the right time to pack that also, keeping in mind that you might want to wear it with one of these outer layers.

 As an example, using the 12 items shown on the left, you can create so many outfits.
 On the right are just eight examples of outfits using these pieces.

-Tip: The pants or shorts (or other bottoms) you wear on your traveling day can be worn in as part of second outfit sometime during the trip, if you plan ahead.
+Tip: The pants or shorts (or other bottoms) you wear on your traveling day can be worn as part of a second outfit sometime during the trip if you plan ahead.

 2. Get double duty out of most pieces

 It’s fun to challenge yourself with how you can use a clothing item in more than one way.
 Here are a few examples to consider for inspiration.